nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Our project aims to provide an efficient contact management system for a physiotherapist with a large client base, building on AB3 (Address Book 3).
-Additional features include scheduling appointments, setting reminders, tracking treatment history, type, and payment history.
+Additional features include scheduling appointments, setting reminder notes, tracking treatment history, type, and payment history.
 These improvements are aimed to provide a cost-effective solution to help physiotherapists save time, money and manpower on repetitive tasks.